fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 The post content box is demoted to handle only the sentence-form vehicle description, and the entire edit screen is enhanced to support vehicle attributes.
 This screen shot was taken on version 3.1.0.

 == Changelog ==

+= 3.6.1 =
+* [Fixed] A bug where the order by field is passed via GET but the sort order is not

 = 3.6.0 =
 * [Added] Added two filters, `invp_sold_string` and `invp_zero_price_string` to wrap the output of the vehicle price when the value is zero or the vehicle is sold